baseman Allen Craig and catcher Yadier Molina, the best Cardinals' hitters in

 his first game this month, didn't need that much offense.
 He worked six innings

-in his next-to-last scheduled start of the season and held Washington to one run as
+in his next-to-last scheduled start of the season and held

-the wild-card playoff game, too, and miss his final regular-season start.
+Wainwright also wouldn't mind starting the wild-card playoff game, too, and miss his final regular-season start.